ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 Keep the following limitations in mind when you use secure boot.

-* Secure boot is available on only third-generation Sapphire Rapids-based virtual servers.
-* The following profiles are not supported.
-   - mx3d-128x1280
-   - mx3d-176x1760
-   - bx3d-176x880

 Secure boot does not provide protection in the following circumstances.

 * Operating system-based attacks